 How do lean masters create a pipeline for diverse leadership talent?
-That is the key question explored by Herman Miller veterans Jill Miller and Chris Shier in their upcoming session (A Structured Approach to Developing Lean Leaders) of the Virtual Lean Learning Experience kicking off on September 14.
+That is the key question explored by Herman Miller veterans Jill Miller and Chris Shier in their presentation (A Structured Approach to Developing Lean Leaders) of the Virtual Lean Learning Experience originally live on March 22, 2021.
 These two, and many others, have been working on this challenge for more than a decade at Herman Miller, a company that has systematically developed more than 350 group leaders and team leaders as a core element of the company’s management system.

 As the date approaches, we are dipping into the LEI archives to select a handful of relevant archives sharing how HM and others have developed teams and individuals in a manner that produces outstanding leaders.